 Carpal injuries are rare in children.
 They may be under-diagnosed because of the difficulties in getting a good x-ray of the carpal bones in kids.
 The most common injury in this area is a fracture of the adjacent physis in the distal radius.
-The bones of the carpus begin to ossify by the age of six months but isn’t complete until the age of 8 years.
+The bones of the carpus begin to ossify by the age of six months but aren’t complete until the age of eight years.
 The small carpal bones are protected by cartilaginous shells until they begin to ossify.
-They ossify always in the same order for a total of 8 bones.
+They ossify always in the same order for a total of eight bones.

 Hand injuries can be seen mostly in toddlers and adolescents.
 It is more common in boys involved in sports.
 Most fractures of the hand in kids involve the metacarpal phalangeal joint area.
 Hand fractures overall are common, accounting for a fourth of all fractures in children.

 The periosteum of the bone is very strong in the pediatric hand bones so that fractures that seem unstable are actually less so.
 Hand injuries can happen because of torque on the hand/fingers, angulation forces, compression of bone, and direct trauma.
 In some cases, shear forces can cause fractures of the hand in the epiphyseal plate or the physeal area.

 It is difficult to evaluate kids with hand fractures because they often do not cooperate with an exam.
 Instead, observing the child can tell a lot about what is going on.
 The hand needs to be evaluated for open injuries that could lead to infection.
 The hand should be evaluated for neurovascular injuries by putting the hand in warm, sterile water for five minutes.
 If the hand wrinkles, there is no nerve injury.